Pension equalization in the event of divorce: what that means for pensions - Breaking Latest News

 The divorce process is not only emotional, it is often about money.
 In addition to legal and court costs, the main question is how two people should be able to make ends meet on their own in the future.
 This is particularly important when it comes to retirement.

-We explain to you what pension entitlements you have after a divorce and how the pension equalization works.
+We explain what pension entitlements you have after a divorce and how the pension equalization works.

 read too